All Episodes

 It's just been a lot of rhetoric.

-There's been a lot of talk, but there has not been a lot of help in areas that are facing high poverty rates.
+But there has not been a lot of help in areas that are facing high poverty rates.

-uh that statistics seems spurious to me when I see the poor getting poorer and the rich well I can go back in the Obama years, the Biden years and we had 13 million more Americans on food stamps, eight million more in poverty and the lowest labor participation rate since the seventies and I'll go to Vince Ellison and those that were disproportionately negatively impacted were minorities in America.
+Well, I can go back in the Obama years, the Biden years, and we had 13 million more Americans on food stamps, 8 million more in poverty, and the lowest labor participation rate since the 70s.

-So I mean and look at all look at every big liberal city Vince that has been run into the ground uh by liberal Democrats uh and and again impacting minority communities in in unimaginably bad ways and they don't even fix the problem you have thirteen high schools in Baltimore with not a single kid not one is proficient in reading or math.
+So, I mean, and look at every big liberal city, Vince, that has been run into the ground by liberal Democrats and again, impacting minority communities in unimaginably bad ways.

-Well, Sean, in my book, The Iron Triangle, I talk about that.
+Well, Sean, in my book, The Iron Triangle, I talk about that, and I talk about the big problem in the black community.

-I just heard the good Reverend Duke.
+They deflect very well, like we just heard the good Reverend Duke.

 The problem is most black preachers, most black civic organizers, and most black politicians, they're the iron triangle.

-When you go down into the black community, and they'll tell us that white Republicans or white conservatives are the problem, but when you go down into the black community, you don't see any white Republicans or white conservatives.
+When you go down into the black community, and they'll tell us that white Republicans or white conservatives are the problem.

-before you see one.
+You'll see a leprechaun before you see one.

-But they will tell you that they're the problem now you can't turn around without running into a black black democrat they're everywhere.
+Now, you can't turn around without running into a black Democrat.

-And if you want to talk about and so if you look at the fruits and our Bible tells us the by the fruits will know them.
+And if you want to talk about it, and so if you look at their fruits, and our Bible tells us about the fruits, you know that you cannot get bad fruit from a good tree.

 You cannot get good fruit from a bad tree.

-So if we look at the fruits, as we look at what's going on in the city of Detroit, you've got the third highest murder rate, you've got a valid crime rate, second highest in the nation, you've got a population that fell from 1,850,000 to 680,215, filed for bankruptcy in 213.
+So if we look at the fruits, as we look at what's going on in the city of Detroit, you got the third highest murder rate.

-We've heard this division, this hate, this unforgiveness, this envy, this victimization, is pride coming from the black community and black leaders for years but most of it comes from the poor picture pits of black churches they teach victimization and they are not held accountable and they take no accountability for anything that happens down there.
+You know, we've heard this division, this hate, this unforgiveness, this envy, this victimization, and this pride coming from the black community and black leaders for years.

-Yet they call themselves our leaders when it comes down when it comes to holding them accountable for what's going on in the black community they always point outside of it and say it's somebody else that's not leadership that's cowardice.
+But when it comes down, when it comes to holding them accountable for what's going on in the black community, they always point outside of it and say it's somebody else.

-Well let's ask a simple question then are African hang on, hang on.
+Well, let's ask a simple question then.

 Are African Americans demonstrably better with the policies of Donald J. Trump as president or Barack Obama as president and Joe Biden quid pro quo Joe as vice president?